brain2cpu/MvvmEssence/README.md

 # MvvmEssence

 This is a .NET standard 2.0 library, can be used in WPF, Xamarin Forms and MAUI projects as well.
+To help the adoption of this library a sample MAUI application was added, the few existing unit tests could also help.

 ### Usage